qidi-community/Plus4-Wiki/content/disable QIDILink-client/README.md

 ## Introduction

 The Qidi Plus 4 install has got a similar feature as Bambu Handy, called the [Qidi Link](https://wiki.qidi3d.com/en/app) client, setting it up through the cloud but it's just a compiled binary in the home-directory of root, being called by a bash script at boot.
-No service integration, no packaging, just base image...
+No packaging, just base image...
 On an OS, using nginx, which is deemed "End of Life" (EOL) since 2022.

 The security implications are severe, but potentially unfounded.
 [This comment](https://www.reddit.com/r/3Dprinting/comments/1g91nq9/comment/ltxrq06) on reddit states: